Inference with non-probability survey samples

 vector

-specifying a subset of observations to be used in the fitting process.- strata
+specifying a subset of observations to be used in the fitting process - not yet supported.- strata

 an optional